clearleft/clearless/README.md

 ### .ir()

-Generates text-removing properties for image replacement.
+Generates text-removing properties for use in image replacement.
 Does not specify the background image (or it's positioning) itself - this needs to be specified manually (or use one of the sprite mixins, if appropriate).

 ```css
 .ir();